19bufordcarl/CarlRPG/Myth & Shadow/Character Creation/New Player Character Creation.md

 # New Player Character Creation

+A Player Character is referred to as a PC.
+All other characters (non-player characters) are NPCs.

 Make a copy of the [Base Character Sheet](Characters/Base%20Character%20Sheet.md) to fill out.

 ## Who Are You?